 You can book a guided full day tour to Corregidor from Manila through Get Your Guide.

 Length of Tour: Whole day / Cost: PHP 2,550 per person on weekdays, PHP 2,749 on weekends / Grab fare from Poblacion: Around PHP 211 each way (Destination: Esplanade Seaside Terminal)

 6. Villa Escudero

 Villa Escudero is a plantation resort in Quezon province about 2.5 hours south of Manila.
 It’s most famous for its Labasin Waterfalls Restaurant which you may have seen on social media.
 Diners get to eat Filipino food kamayan-style (with hands) while soaking their feet in shallow running water at the base of a manmade waterfall.
-Follow the link to book a Villa Escudero tour through Klook.
+Click on the links to book a Villa Escudero tour through Klook or Get Your Guide.

 Length of Tour: At least half a day / Cost: Starts at PHP 950 per person